 Dr. Shirley Stone Garrett leaves legacy with "Thanks for Yesterday and Hope for Tomorrow"

 This past August the WCT received a living bequest from long-time summer resident Shirley Stone Garrtt on behalf of herself and her late husband, James Garrett.
 The WCT trustees are deeply grateful for this generous gift, and inspired by the deep commitment to preserving open space in Wellfleet that this gift represents.

 To read more and see our Fall 2013 Newsletter, click here.

 Seventh Annual Walk in Wellfleet

-Over 100 walkers participated in the WCT walk on a beautiful Saturday morning.
+Over 100 walkers participated in the WCT walk on a beautiful Saturday morning last September.
 The walk covered the Old Wharf area in South Wellfleet with talks along the way covering the history of the area as well as shellfishing in Blackfish Creek, terrapin protection and special emphasis on the fishing industry and sailing vessels that called Old Wharf their home port.